 But what exactly is ‘digital disruption’ and how can your organization best anticipate and react to it?
-The following sets out some recommended best practices to ensure a successful digital disruption plan is part of your overall innovation management and growth strategy.
+The following sets out some recommended best practices for implementing a disruptive innovation strategy that utilises digital technology within your overall innovation management and growth strategy.

 Defining digital disruption

 Tech Target’s SearchCIO defines digital disruption as implementing new digital tools that can drive change and affect the fundamental value proposition underlying the sale of goods and services.

 It ranges in scale from minor improvements to customer-facing processes to innovations that are expected to ‘change the face’ of entire industries, such as the Internet of Things (IoT).

 Although spotting digital disruptions is often a relatively simple task for astute market observers and laypeople, separating hype from reality to quantify which smaller tech changes are going to have far-reaching implications for an industry is an altogether more difficult and nuanced endeavor.

 In practical terms, this might mean estimating where a prospective business process likely sits on the Gartner Hype Cycle to evaluate how close to peak productivity and maturity it is.